cyanidesugar/docs/doc_posts/_youtube-transmitter/tab-features.md

 Transmitter will remember the state between reloads.

 #### Error logging
-If you get any errors, they will be all saved in a log and available to download as json file.
+If you get any errors, they will be all saved in a log and available to download as json file.\
+*This feature now only works if Transmitter is running outside of OBS in your browser.*
 {% include image.html w="75" src="yt-tsl-errors.png" %}